MuhammadSheraza002/Data-Acquisition/README.md

 # Data-Acquisition
 <div style="float: left; width: 40%;">

 Welcome to the repository for the Data Acquisition Course!
-This repository contains materials and resources for each lecture in the course.
+This repository is curated and maintained by [Muhammad Sheraz], the creator of the course.
+Here, you will find a collection of materials and resources for each lecture.

 </div>

 <div style="float: right; width: 60%;">
   <img style="width: 100%;" src="images/acq.PNG">
 </div>

+## Repository Overview:

+- **Creator:** [Muhammad Sheraz]
+- **Purpose:** This repository serves as a centralized hub for the Data Acquisition Course, containing essential materials for each lecture.

 ## Lecture 1: Getting Yourself Unstuck